-Violations of the Alcohol Policy Involving a Minor
+Violation of Alcohol Policy involving a minor

 If any violation of the alcohol policy involves a minor, the Disciplinary Committee will also weigh this factor in considering the appropriate discipline for the offense.
 Referral of the matter to local law enforcement authorizes will also be made, if appropriate.